Back

 Banpo bridge in Seoul, at night with led lights

-the colourful light effects on the side of the Banpo bridge
+The colourful light effects on the side of the Banpo Bridge

 The Moonlight Rainbow Fountain is the world's longest bridge fountain.
 It set a Guinness World Record with nearly 10,000 LED nozzles along both sides, shooting out 190 tons of water per minute.
 The show goes on for 20 minutes, 4-6 times a day, depending on the season.
 And sometimes fireworks are lit as well.